tlverse/tlverse-handbook/10-tmle3mediate.md

 $Y(a', z)$ must be independent of $Z(a)$, given $W$.
 That is, the counterfactual outcome under the treatment contrast $a' \in \mathcal{A}$ and the counterfactual mediator value $Z(a) \in \mathcal{Z}$ (under the alternative contrast $a \in
-\mathcal{A}$) must both be observable.
+\mathcal{A}$) must both be _observable_.
 The term "cross-world" refers to the two counterfactuals $Z(a)$ and $Y(a', z)$ existing under two differing treatment contrasts.
-Though the joint distributions of these counterfactuals are well-defined, they cannot be jointly realized.
+Though the joint distributions of these counterfactuals are well-defined, they can never be jointly realized.
 :::
 <!-- TODO: explain this-->

-While the first three assumptions may be familiar based on their simpler analogs, the cross-world independence requirement is unique to the NDE and NIE.
-This assumption resolves a thorny complication to the identification of these path-specific effects, which has been termed the "recanting witness" by
+While the first three assumptions may be familiar based on their analogs in simpler settings, the cross-world independence requirement is unique to identification of the natural direct and indirect effects.
+This assumption resolves a challenging complication to the identification of these path-specific effects, which has been termed the "recanting witness" by
 @avin2005identifiability, who introduce a graphical resolution equivalent to this assumption.
 This independence of counterfactuals indexed by distinct interventions is, in fact, a serious limitation to the scientific relevance of these effect definitions, as it results in the NDE and NIE being unidentifiable in randomized trials [@robins2010alternative], implying that corresponding scientific claims cannot be falsified through experimentation [@popper1934logic;
-@dawid2000causal], contradicting a pillar of the scientific method.
+@dawid2000causal] and, consequently, directly contradicting a foundational pillar of the scientific method.

 While many attempts have been made to weaken this last assumption [@petersen2006estimation; @imai2010identification; @vansteelandt2012imputation;
 @vansteelandt2012natural], these results either impose stringent modeling assumptions, propose alternative interpretations of the natural effects, or provide a limited degree of additional flexibility by developing conditions that may more easily be satisfied.
+For example, @petersen2006estimation weaken this assumption by requiring it only for conditional means (rather than distinct counterfactuals) and adopt a view of the natural direct effect as a weighted average of another type of direct effect, the controlled direct effect.
 The motivated reader may wish to further examine these details independently.
 We next review estimation of the NDE and NIE, which remain widely used in modern applications of causal mediation analysis.

 ### Estimating the Natural Direct Effect

 The NDE is defined as
 \begin{align*}
-  \Psi_{NDE} =& \E[Y(1, Z(0)) - Y(0, Z(0))] \\
+  \psi_{\text{NDE}} =& \E[Y(1, Z(0)) - Y(0, Z(0))] \\
   \overset{\text{rand.}}{=}& \sum_w \sum_z
   [\underbrace{\E(Y \mid A = 1, z, w)}_{\overline{Q}_Y(A = 1, z, w)} -
   \underbrace{\E(Y \mid A = 0, z, w)}_{\overline{Q}_Y(A = 0, z, w)}] \\&\times